arctfx/prolog-interpreter-hs/README.md

 _Issue: if the query ends with a space character the program may go in a state of infinite recursion.
 It should be fixed in the near future._

+If no solutions are found _or_ the query is _tautology_ then the program will return the empty list.
+_Note: yes and no answers should be added in the future._

 ## Tokens
 A prolog program has the following syntax:
 ```